BenasJasilionis/tech201_docker/README.md

 ```
 docker ps
 ```
-* Then use the `contaner ID` to remove the process occupying the port:
+* Then use the `container ID` to remove the process occupying the port:
 ```
 rm container_id -f
 ```